 How to Prepare for your First Fourteener

-by Ben and Jenna Thomas
+Intro by Kristen Bor / Article by Ben and Jenna Thomas

 It’s almost summertime in Colorado.
 That means the return of hiking season in the Rockies, and tackling a Colorado Fourteener is as Coloradan as it gets.
-While hauling yourself up a 14,000 foot mountain may seem like a daunting task, take our advice on how to prepare for the climb, and you’ll be on top of the state in no time.
+While hauling yourself up a 14,000-foot mountain may seem like a daunting task, take our advice on how to prepare for the climb, and you’ll be on top of the state in no time.

 Wait, what’s a fourteener?

 A fourteener is a mountain that rises over 14,000 feet above sea level.
 In Colorado, there are 54 fourteeners scattered across the western half of the state, ranging in difficulty from a challenging day-hike to full-on technical rock climbing that calls for a rope and helmet.
-For now, we will focus on the easiest ascents and give you some tips on how to prepare you for your first fourteeneer.
+For now, we will focus on the easiest ascents and give you some tips on how to prepare you for your first fourteener.

 Mt.
 Evans (Photo: Zach Dischner)